Alvars: Legacy

 The bhakti literature that sprang from Alvars has contributed to the establishment and sustenance of a culture that deviated from the Vedic religion and rooted itself in devotion as the only path for salvation.
-In addition, they contributed to Tamil devotional verses independent of a knowledge of Sanskrit.
+In addition, they contributed to Tamil devotional verses independent of knowledge of Sanskrit.
 As a part of the legacy of the Alvars, five Vaishnavite philosophical traditions (sampradayas) developed over a period of time.
 These were the sampradayas founded by Ramanuja, Madhva, Vallabha, Nimbarka, and Chaitanya.